ibm-industrial/opcua-to-ibmiotp/README.md

 * Optional (for testing purposes): install an OPC UA client on your local machine and connect to the OPC UA server using the ocp.tcp address

 ## Node-RED application
-Node-REDs used to receive any incoming OPC-UA messages from the OPC simulation server and send them to the Watson IoT platform
+Node-REDs used to receive any incoming OPC-UA messages from the OPC simulation server and send them to the IoT platform
 * install Node-RED locally, as a Docker container or as part of the [Node-RED starter kit] (https://cloud.ibm.com/catalog/starters/node-red-starter) on the IBM Cloud
 * install the *node-red-contrib-opcua* and *node-red-dashboard* nodes via the Hamburger icon > Manage palette
 * import the [Node-RED flow](./node-red-flow)
 * configure the OPC-UA client node *OPC-UA*: Endpoint = opc.tcp://<your-opc-ua-address>:53530/OPCUA/SimulationServer

 To be completed:
-* configure the Watson IoT node
+* configure the IBM IoT node

-## Watson IoT Platform
+## IoT Platform
 * create an [Internet of Things Platform service(]https://cloud.ibm.com/catalog/services/internet-of-things-platform) and note down your Internet of Things Organization ID, e.g. lt9l36
 * create a device, which represents the interface to the Node-RED application; note down Device Type (e.g. OPCUA), Device ID (e.g. opc_ua_1) and the Authentication Token